interplaynetary/free-association/resources/trust-fund/pure/statutes.md

 ## Article 7 — Resources

 **7.1 Resource Allocation**
-Resources are allocated according to the Collective Recognition Module specification at [URL/reference].
+Resources are allocated according to the Resource Allocation Protocol specification at [URL/reference].

-**7.2 Claims and Responses**
+**7.2 Needs and Allocations**
-Members declare needs and collective capacities.
-Providers respond to claims.
+Members declare needs.
+Providers declare capacities and allocate to needs.
 The Board executes approved transfers.

 **7.3 Financial Records**
 All flows are recorded in a transparent ledger maintained per the protocol specification.